moorepants/learn-multibody-dynamics/differentiation.rst

    \frac{{}^A\partial}{\partial q_r} \left(\frac{{}^B\partial\bar{v}}{\partial
    q_s}\right)

-If the reference frames of each partial derivative is the same, then mixed partials do commute.
+If the reference frames of each partial derivative are the same, then mixed partials do commute.

 Vector Functions of Time